nisan250/jobs-react/README.md

 react training

-first react app using mocked data and API calls. authentication, roles and permissions.
+first react app using mocked data and API calls, authentication, roles and permissions.

 when login with "admin":
 - can see dashboared